tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 6. In the list of dashboards, select **Azure Network Watcher**, select **Install**

-7. Click **View Dashboard**, take a moment to review your new dashboard
+7. Click **View Dashboard**, take a moment to review your new dashboards

 ### Task 2: Create an Analytics alert